Scottish Place Names

 - Beaverbank Road, Glendale Drive, Portobello Road and Waverley Road in the Bedford area.

 Nova Scotia was a major destination for Scottish settlers, its very name meaning 'New Scotland'.
 A Scottish connection with this maritime eastern Canadian province dates back to 1621 when King James VI of Scotland (King James I of England) granted a charter to the Scottish poet and statesman William Alexander (1st Earl of Stirling) for the establishment of a colony in Canada.
-This venture never really got off the ground owing to French rivalry and expansion in the area, which resulted in Nova Scotia being part of the French colony of Acadia for much of the seventeenth century.
-Most of Nova Scotia was finally ceded to Britain in 1713, with large-scale Scottish settlement occurring mainly during the eighteenth and nineteenth centuries due to a combination of enforced "Clearances" and economic migration.
+This venture never really got off the ground owing to French rivalry and expansion in the area, which resulted in Nova Scotia being part of the French colony of Acadia for much of the 17th century.
+Most of Nova Scotia was finally ceded to Britain in 1713, with large-scale Scottish settlement occurring mainly during the 18th and 19th centuries due to a combination of enforced "Clearances" and economic migration.
 To this day, the Gaelic language and many performing arts and other Scottish customs have survived on Cape Breton Island some 250 kilometres (about 150 miles) to the north-east of Halifax.

 Acknowledgments: